Yoav666s/dnd-wiki/_pages/ace.md

 ---
 The alignment chart is fairly limited.
 Why can't a character be Chaotic but still abide by law?
 Why limit roleplaying to Good, Neutral, and Evil?
 How do you cover moral grey areas?

 This is where the Alignment Chart Expansion comes into play.
 Designed to represent the full spectrum of personality traits, it covers every basic roleplaying aspect you need to know about a character.
-This isn't just a guide for roleplaying, but a tool for creating lively and convincing NPCs, as well.
+This isn't just a guide to enhance roleplaying, but a tool for creating lively and convincing NPCs, as well.

 # The Five Traits
 Altruism, Courage, Sociability, Morality, and Entropy.
 Each trait represents an independent roleplaying aspect of the game with a value that ranges from -3 to 3.
 The following charts contain guideline descriptions for each unique value.
 The traits follow a bell curve: -3/3 are edge cases, -2/2 resemble uncommon personality traits, and -1/1 are within normal deviation, while 0 is the average.